dehsilvadeveloper/laravel10-notification/documentations/getting_started.md

 This script will get up all Docker containers, making the application ready to use on the url provided for the script.

+It won't be necessary to keep the terminal open for the application to keep running.

 ### Shutting down the application

 If you want to stop the application, use the following script:

 `make down`

-This script will get down all Docker containers.
+This script will get down all Docker containers and the application will not be available for use anymore.

 ### Testing the api enpoints